First — A Patch Puppy Note:

 Also — even if my belief is supported by facts, there will be times when it is medically necessary to be an exception.

-So, it was necessary for me to set aside my beliefs and dig into the research with an open mind.
-I ask that you read it with one as well.
+Therefore it was necessary for me to set aside my beliefs and dig into the research with an open mind.
+I ask that you read the findings and my personal notations with an open mind as well.

-There’s a lot of debate on the pros and cons of both procedures.
+There’s a lot of debate on the pros and cons of these procedures.

 Your vet says to do it, someone else says they read that it wasn’t a great idea.
 And because there is so much research, misinformation, and contradiction out there, it can be confusing to know what is best for your dog.